0 Items in Your Cart

 Unlike amateur athletes who play or compete in amateur circles for titles or trophies only, professional athletic teams compete against one another to win titles, championships, and series; team members are paid salaries and bonuses for their work.

 The athletic performances of individual teams are evaluated according to the nature and rules of each specific sport: Usually the winning team compiles the highest score, as in football, basketball, and soccer.
 Competitions are organized by local, regional, national, and international organizations and associations whose primary functions are to promote the sport and sponsor competitive events.
 Within a professional sport there are usually different levels of competition based on age, ability, and gender.
 There are often different designations and divisions within one sport.
-Professional baseball, for example, is made up of the two major leagues (American and National) each made up of three divisions, East, Central, and West; and the minor leagues (single-A, double-A, triple-A).
+Professional baseball, for example, is made up of the two major leagues (American and National) each made up of three divisions, Eastern, Central, and Western; and the minor leagues (single-A, double-A, triple-A).
 All of these teams are considered professional because the players are compensated for their work, but the financial rewards are the greatest in the major leagues.

 Whatever the team sport, most team members specialize in a specific area of the game.
 In gymnastics, for example, the entire six-member team trains on all of the gymnastic apparatuses—balance beam, uneven bars, vault, and floor exercise—but usually each of the six gymnasts excels in only one or two areas.
 Those gymnasts who do excel in all four events are likely to do well in the individual, all-around title, which is a part of the team competition.
 Team members in football, basketball, baseball, soccer, and hockey all assume different positions, some of which change depending on whether or not the team is trying to score a goal (offensive positions) or prevent the opposition from scoring one (defensive positions).
 During team practices, athletes focus on their specific role in a game, whether that is defensive, offensive, or both.
 For example, a pitcher will spend some time running bases and throwing to other positions, but the majority of his or her time will most likely be spent practicing pitching.